Heat and Pets

 - Dogs on utes need extra care in the hot weather.
 If using a metal cage to transport dogs, ensure it has a roof to provide shade, and that the sides are well ventilated (e.g. meshed rather than solid material).
 It is also advisable to cover metal floors of cages (and if tethering, the tray floor) with a surface such as rubber, as metal can heat up quickly and burn dogs' paws.
 In addition, ensure the cage is the right size to prevent cramping and overcrowding.
-And of course, when stationary, the vehicle should be parked in the shade and the dog should be left with water.
+And of course, when stationary, never leave the dog in the car or cage.
+For dogs on an open ute tray, the vehicle should be parked in the shade and the dog should be left with water.

 Extra tips for cat owners